van001/lesscode-fp/README.md

 # Features

-**Pure functions** : have no side-effects, are time independent & have referential integrity, which means you can replace the function with the value it produces, anytime.
+###Pure functions### : have no side-effects, are time independent & have referential integrity, which means you can replace the function with the value it produces, anytime.
+Think them
+as a mathematical function, which for a given input will awlays produce the same output.
 ```
 // appends string to another string and returns a new string
 const sappend = str1 => str2 => str1 + str2